-The Company's consolidated profit for the year ended December 31, 2018 includes \$66,957,000 in sales and a net loss of \$563,000 generated by OOB's business operations in the United States.
+The Company's consolidated profit for the year ended December 31, 2020 includes \$175,350,000 in sales and a \$5,574,000 profit generated by Sun-Rype's business operations in Canada and the United States.

-If the business combination had been completed on January 1, 2018, the Company's consolidated sales and consolidated profit for the year ended December 31, 2018 would have stood at \$1,654,398,000 and \$69,987,000, respectively.
-The Company considers these pro forma figures to be approximate measurements of the combined business's financial performance over a 12 month period and that they provide a baseline against which to compare the financial performance of future periods.
+Since the acquisition took place on January 3, 2020, the Company believes that if the business combination had been completed on January 1, 2020, there would have been no additional significant impact on consolidated sales and consolidated profit for the year ended December 31, 2020.
+The Company considers these pro forma figures to be approximate measurements of the combined business's financial performance over a 12-month period and that they provide a baseline against which to compare the financial performance of future periods.